fhnw-students/fhnw/swc/unit_testing.md

 1. Testing is comparing actual results to expected results2.
 Testing must produce actual results repeatedly, reliably and reproducibly

+##Organizing Your TestsPut it into the same packagesSeparate tests from production code

 ##Terms
 **Validation**: The process of evaluating software at the end of software development to ensure compliance with intended usage- Did you build the right thing?
 **Verification**: The process of determining whether the products of a given phase of the software development process fulfill the requirements established during the previous phase- Did you build it right?